Vikram8130/Ngnixtest/ngnixinstallation_role/README.md

 #### All the information is mentioned below for the ngnixinstallation_role that I have tried to created.

+Ansible Roles enable us to reuse and share our Ansible code efficiently.
+They provide a well-defined framework and structure for setting our tasks,
+variables, handlers, metadata, templates, and other files.
+This way, we can reference and call them in our playbooks with just a few lines of
+code while we can reuse the same roles over many projects without the need to duplicate our code.
+Similarly, the role ( ngnixinstallation_role) that I have created can be easily called thrugh the playbook ngnix.yml and ngnix installation can be easily achieved on multiple servers.

 1. /etc/ansible/roles/ngnixinstallation_role/tasks/main.yml:

 Here, I have define a handful of tasks that update the operating system, install an Nginx web server, and set up a minimal custom configuration